-Searching for affordable Masai Mara safari packages that won’t put holes in your pocket?
+Searching for affordable Masai Mara safari packages with good prices that won’t put holes in your pocket?
 Well there are quite a number of factors that influence how much you will pay for your package to this game reserve in Kenya.
 We will discuss them in this blog post.
 (These excludes your flight price tickets if you are flying in to Kenya).

 Masai Mara is the most popular game reserve in Kenya and indeed one of the well known reserves in Africa and around the world.
 It has been featured countless times in major documentaries like those of the BBC and Nat Geo Wild.